Tripp Shealy, Ph.D.

 Late Discussions and Assignments

 My goal is for you to focus on learning and not grades.
 Part of the learning process is being accountable for due dates.
-Because there are many opportunities to submit discussions, assignments, and quizzes and missing one of these will not likely affect your final grade I do not accept late discussions, assignments, or quizzes.
-If you plan to miss an exam please email me at least 48 hours prior to the exam date so we can set a time for you to take the exam.
-Not emailing me and after the exam date asking to retake the exam will result in minus ten points.
+Because there are many opportunities to submit discussions and assignments and missing one of these will not likely affect your final grade I do not accept late discussions and late assignments will be accepted for half credit.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.